mefarazath/product-is/README.md

 2. Processor - 2 Core/vCPU 1.1GHz or higher

-3. Java SE Development Kit 1.8
+3. Java SE Development Kit 1.8 or higher

 4. The Management Console requires full Javascript enablement of the Web browser.